pvcraven/2017_web_security/source/final/ashtyne/index.rst

 	Binds can also be made using expressions.

-	Expression – These are written inside {{}} and will print data exactly as it is written and can	be used in the same way as a bind [W3]_.
+	* Expression – These are written inside {{}} and will print data exactly as it is written and can	be used in the same way as a bind [W3]_.
 Expressions bind data to the HTML in the same way that the binds do.
-Unlike JacaScript expressions, AngularJS expressions don't support conditionals, loops, and exceptions
+Unlike JavaScript expressions, AngularJS expressions don't support conditionals, loops, and exceptions

 	Example Code